 10. Reward yourself!

-Life is beyond job and death.
+Life is not just about job, money, ambitions and death.
 The truth lies in how rewarding and rich your life is in the midst of all chaos.
-So taking time off from studies to do something unusual is a reward for yourself.
-A gap year will stretch and help you to recharge your heart and brain so that you get back to normal daily routine with a fresh instinct.
+So taking time off from studies to do something unusual is a definite reward for yourself.
+A gap year will help you recharge your heart and brain so that you get back to normal daily routine with a fresh instinct.

 Discuss with people who have experienced a gap year.
 Read why Malia is planning for a gap year.
-If you are convinced, you can forward this link or show this article to your parents or guardian.
+Talk to your parents or guardian about what they think of your idea on a gap year.
+You can quote the above points listed here to them.